 - Identity and Contact Data from publicly available sources such as Companies House and the Electoral Register based inside the EU.

-- Location Data from Microsoft’s Azure platform, based outside of the EU.
+- Location Data such as from Hubspot’s platform or from Microsoft’s Azure platform, based outside of the EU.

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: